Which Georgians are in the Rock & Roll Hall of Fame?

 Sam and Dave

 David Prater, one half of the iconic soul and R&B duo along with Sam Moore, was born and raised in Ocilla.
-The pair, who were inducted into the Rock & Roll Hall of Fame in 1992, gained popularity with songs including “Soul Man” and “Hold On, I’m Comin.”
+The pair, who were inducted into the Rock & Roll Hall of Fame in 1992, gained popularity with “Soul Man,” “Hold On, I’m Comin” and other songs.
 Prater died in 1988, and Moore died in 2025.

 Tupac Shakur